3djdavid2/myMaps/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

 ## Development server
+Run npm i

-Run `ng serve` for a dev server.
+Run `npm start or ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding
+## Paste your own key from google maps api in line 9 of file index.html : " src="https://maps.googleapis.com/maps/api/js?key=AIzaSyDdgblgVUdggM7QcZdNxyQRTN00&libraries=places,directions"
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build